 J. KEVIN WARD, General Manager.
-Mr. Ward joined TRA in February 2011.
-Ward's role as chief executive officer of TRA tasks him with oversight of the largest river authority in Texas and the largest wholesale provider of wastewater treatment services in the state.
-With the support of seven staff groups and more than 400 employees, Ward drives the implementation of board policy for the operation and development of five water treatment facilities, five wastewater treatment facilities and one recreation project, plus water sales from four reservoirs - all serving 63 wholesale customers including cities, municipalities or districts throughout the Trinity River basin.
-Ward is also charged with managing the Authority's assets of more than \$1.7 billion and a current operating budget of more than \$199 million.
+In his role as the chief executive officer, Ward oversees the largest river authority in Texas and the largest wholesale provider of wastewater treatment services in the state.
+With the support of six staff groups and more than 400 employees, Ward drives the implementation of board policy for the operation and development of four water treatment facilities, five wastewater treatment facilities and one recreation project, plus water sales from four reservoirs - all serving more than 60 wholesale customers including cities, municipalities and districts throughout the 18,000-square-mile Trinity River basin.
+Ward is also charged with managing the Authority's assets of more than \$2.2 billion and a current operating budget of more than \$283 million.

-Ward served as executive administrator of the Texas Water Development Board from May 2002 to February 2011 and in various other capacities at that state agency from 1987 to 2002.
-Under the direction of a six-member board appointed by the governor, the TWDB is responsible for planning the statewide development of water resources, financing water-related infrastructure, and maintaining and disseminating natural resource data for Texas, which includes water-bearing formations and watersheds.
+Ward previously served as executive administrator of the Texas Water Development Board from May 2002 to February 2011 and in various other capacities at that state agency from 1987 to 2002.